Here’s #7 in my series of major gift fundraising posts to help you build up and expand your major gift revenue.

 But first, let me tell you a story about me:

-I remember when I was a front-line major gift fundraiser.
-I started at Duke University as a major gifts officer, and I was dealing with some pretty sophisticated and wealthy people.
+I remember when I started out as a major gift fundraiser at Duke University.
+I was dealing with some pretty sophisticated and wealthy people.

 But luckily, I had a friend who literally served as my coach and mentor.